anyaharter97/notes/libvirt-dbus.md

   ![](images/virConnectListAllNWFilters.png)
 https://libvirt.org/html/libvirt-libvirt-nwfilter.html#virConnectListAllNWFilters

-1. Add the corresponding xml to the `org.libvirt.Connect.xml` file inside the interface tag alphabetically with the rest of the methods.
+1. Add the corresponding xml to the `data/org.libvirt.Connect.xml` file inside the interface tag alphabetically with the rest of the methods.

     ``` xml
         <method name="ListNWFilters">